aishwaryaganti/LifeMadeEasy/SSHError.md

 **Disconnected: No supported authentication methods available (server sent: publickey,gssapi-keyex,gssapi-with-mic)**

-I got this error shen i did an ssh to EC2 instance on my Windows system.
+I got this error when i did an ssh to EC2 instance on my Windows system.
 Really broke my head for more than an hour because this is the exact same error i was encountering no matter which platform I used...
 WSL/ GitBash/ MobaXterm

 Finally figured out a solution.
 It is lame but thought posting it could help thousands of others who get the same error [Internet couldnt help me :( ]